 Students are expected to get to school on time and also arrive in classes and study halls on time.
 If for some reason you are delayed in an area causing you to be tardy at your next destination, the staff member causing the delay should issue a pass explaining the delay.
-If a student is tardy to an assigned area more than three times he/she may receive a detention for each occurrence from that time on.
+A student will receive a detention for every 4 tardies they earn.
 These detentions may be assigned by the classroom teacher of the class where the tardy occurred or by the principal or his/her designee.